(Disclosure: Some of the links below may be affiliate links)

 Another thing that can help you ski for less is to use a points card instead of a daily card.
 Most stations offer these cards.
 You are buying some amount of points.
 And every time you use the ski lift, a few points are removed.
 And these cards are generally valid for several days.

 Most people completely ignore these cards.
 But they can be a great cheap option even for multiple days.
 It is especially true if you are skiing with beginners.
-When you are starting, you are not skiing fast, and it takes you longer to go down than to go up.
-When you spend most of the time on the slopes, these cards can be a very nice bargain.
+When you start, you are not skiing fast, and it takes you longer to go down than to go up.
+When you spend most of your time on the slopes, these cards can be a nice bargain.

-You still need to run some maths to make sure this is worth it.
+You still need to run some maths to ensure this is worth it.
 We have also been to some ski stations where the points card was almost a scam.
 You need to be careful!

 4. Compare ski stations